antirez/neural-redis/README.md

 You can find both the code and a CSV with a reduced dataset of 891 entries in the `examples` directory of this Github repository.

-In this exmaple we are going to try to predict, given a few input variables, if a specific person is going to survive or not, so this is a classification task, where we label persons with two different
+In this example we are going to try to predict, given a few input variables, if a specific person is going to survive or not, so this is a classification task, where we label persons with two different
 labels: survived or died.